 FDA scientists have expertise with this technology as it has been used to develop other preventive investigational vaccines that have been tested in human clinical trials.
 The FDA does not have specific safety concerns with a vaccine that utilizes this technology.

 The FDA makes numerous materials about the Moderna COVID-19 Vaccine available to the public.
 These materials include fact sheets, materials covering regulatory information, frequently asked questions, press releases, translations and more.
 All the materials about the Moderna COVID-19 Vaccine can be found on the Spikevax and Moderna COVID-19 Vaccine webpage.
 In addition, the FDA posts all the materials for the COVID-19 vaccine emergency use authorizations on the Emergency Use Authorization webpage.

 A: The FDA believes it is important for clinical trials for other COVID-19 vaccines to continue or initiate.
 It is important to have a portfolio of COVID-19 vaccines available to be able to vaccinate our population.

 A: FDA career scientists and physicians in the Center for Biologics Evaluation and Research made a determination that the emergency use authorization request met the criteria for issuing an EUA.
-The FDA’s chief scientist, Rear Adm.
+The FDA’s former chief scientist, Rear Adm.
 Denise Hinton, signed the December 2020 letter of authorization.

 A: The FDA embarked on an education campaign via social media, consumer content, media interviews, engagement with stakeholders and more to help the public understand our regulatory and scientific processes.
 These engagements will continue.